ovidiuch/react-mock/README.md

 A declarative wrapper for the wonderful [fetch-mock](http://www.wheresrhys.co.uk/fetch-mock/).

-> **Note:** This wrapper mocks the global Fetch API, so only one FetchMock instance should be rendered at once.
+> **Note:** FetchMock mocks the global Fetch API, so only one FetchMock instance should be rendered at once.

 ```js
 import { FetchMock } from '@react-mock/fetch';